ardarm/terraforming-scalable-dockerized-wordpress-on-aws/README.md

 - NAT & Internet Gateway
 - Routing Tables

-For the DNS, you can user route53 or another DNS Record service like cloudflare(i'm using it).
+For the DNS, you can user route53 or another DNS Record service(mine is Cloudflare).

 **Step-2**
 -------------